Honeybadger-Lost-and-Found/Lost-and-Found-frontend/README.md

-## Team members:
- Raed
- Abdulkareem
- Shahad
- Alanoud

 ## Description:
-Full stack application using express backend and React frontend
+ Lost-and-found is a web app that when someone  loses an item can post the name of that item and it's description.Also, when it is found by using the map , the other party can upload that image and where it is found  and search for the item that was lost.

 ## Technologies used:
+- React app and Express API
+- Local API
 - npm imageUploader
 - npm google location
-- Local API
 - npm materialize for styling

 ## User Stories: